 You can do event advertising on almost any platform, including social media sites like Facebook or Twitter, or on websites that offer products similar to yours.
 Do some research into which platforms are most popular with your target audience—if they’re heavy Facebook users, there’s no point in advertising a video on Twitter!

-Want to consult event marketing expert before starting paid campaigns?
+Want to consult an event marketing expert before starting paid campaigns?
 Connect with experts →

 6. Bloggers and Influencers